sigasi/sigasi_insights/tech/vunit-quickfix.md

 ```
 *Note that the `context` clause is VHDL-2008 syntax.
 So, make sure your project is configured accordingly: Right click project, **Properties > VHDL Version > VHDL-2008**.*

-When you enter this VHDL snippet in a VHDL file in a Sigasi Studio project, you will see a warning (*Library "vunit\_lib" is not available*) on the library clause and multiple errors because references to missing declarations.
+When you enter this VHDL snippet in a VHDL file in a Sigasi Studio project, you will see a warning (*Library "vunit\_lib" is not available*) on the library clause and multiple errors because of references to missing declarations.
 ![vunit...](/tech/vunit/before.png)

 To automatically add the VUnit library to your project, click the light bulb icon to trigger the quick fix (or press **Ctrl-F1** on the line with the warning).